1760 - British three pronged attack against Montreal

 Advance from Lake Champlain along the Chambly (Richelieu) River

 Vaudreuil had good hope of stopping the advance of Haviland.
-To this end, he had stationed Bougainville at Isle aux Noix with 1,700 men and Roquemaure at Saint-Jean, 20 km downstream, with about 1,350 men, besides all the Indians.
+To this end, he had stationed Bougainville at Isle aux Noix with 1,700 men and Roquemaure at Saint-Jean, 20 km downstream, with about 1,350 men, besides all the Native American warriors.

 On July 14, Lévis sent M. de la Pause along the Yamaska and Saint-François rivers to reconnoitre the area between Baie Mississiquoi, the Chambly River and the Saint-Laurent, fearing that a British army could penetrate into Canada through these quarters.